-If you are looking for a smooth cup of coffee full of flavor and lacking bitterness, then be sure to buy high-quality 100% arabica coffee beans.
-Once you have your coffee beans, remember to grind your beans right before each use for freshness, use good water, keep your equipment clean, and avoid over-extraction.
+If you are looking for a smooth cup of coffee full of flavor and lacking bitterness, then be sure to buy high-quality 100% arabica coffee beans of medium roast level.
+Once you have your coffee beans, remember to grind your beans right before each use for freshness, use quality water, keep your equipment clean, and avoid over-extraction.

 Good luck, and hopefully, your next cup of coffee will be smooth as can be!